 Indiana Jones Adventure

-- A virtual queue is only used when the standby line is full.
-You join just like you would for Rise of the Resistance, but there aren’t specific times.
+- A virtual queue is usually only used here when the Standby Line is full.
+You join just like you would for Rise of the Resistance or WEB Slingers, but there aren’t specific times.
 Check the Disneyland app to see if the attraction is using a virtual queue or a standby line.

 What things are unique to Disneyland & Disney World?